bbauska/JS-Programs/README.md

 }
 </pre>

-One handler that needs to read request bodies is the PUT handler, which is used to create new talks.
+<p>One handler that needs to read request bodies is the PUT handler, which
+is used to create new talks.
 It has to check whether the data it was given has presenter and summary properties, which are strings.
-Any data coming from outside the system might be nonsense, and we don’t want to corrupt our internal data model or crash when bad requests come in.
+Any data coming from outside the system might be nonsense, and we don’t want to corrupt our internal data model or crash when bad requests come in.</p>
-If the data looks valid, the handler stores an object that represents the new talk in the talks object, possibly overwriting an existing talk with this title, and again calls updated.
+<p>If the data looks valid, the handler stores an object that represents the new
+talk in the talks object, possibly overwriting an existing talk with this title, and again calls updated.</p>

 <pre>
 router.add("PUT", talkPath,